Behavior Analysis (PhD)

 • Supervision

-Students in our PhD in Behavior Analysis program have the opportunity to gain experience in the field of academia by working as Simmons University Department of Behavior Analysis teacher’s assistants, course instructors, and tutors for the Master of Science (MS) and Educational Specialist (EdS) degree programs in behavior analysis.
-The EdS and MS degree programs are for individuals pursuing Board Certification (i.e., BCBA), and are offered on campus in Boston (MS and EdS degrees) and online (MS degree).
+As a student in our PhD in behavior analysis, you’ll have the opportunity to gain experience in the field of academia by working as a Simmons University Department of Behavior Analysis teacher’s assistant, course instructor, and tutor for the Master of Science (MS) and Educational Specialist (EdS) degree programs.
+The EdS and MS degree programs are designed for individuals pursuing Board Certification (i.e., BCBAⓇ), and are offered on campus in Boston (for both the MS and EdS degrees) and online (for the MS degree).

 This is a fully remote, online doctoral program.
-Most classes meet once per week on weekday evenings to accommodate the needs of working professionals.
-At times, the department will host on-campus and hybrid events that doctoral students are invited to attend.
+Most of your classes meet once a week on weekday evenings, making it easier to balance coursework with your professional schedule.
+At times, the department hosts on-campus or hybrid events that you will be invited to attend.

 Candidates* eligible for admission should have the motivation and capacity to conduct and disseminate basic and applied behavior analytic research (e.g., presentations at professional conferences and publications in peer reviewed behavior analytic journals).

-• A conferred master’s degree or higher in Behavior Analysis or a related field (i.e., Psychology, Health Science, and Special Education)
+Eligibility requirements include a conferred master’s degree or higher in behavior Aanalysis or a related field (i.e., psychology, health science, and special education)

 • Must be licensed and/or certified in the country where they clinically practice

-• 2 years of experience in the following practice areas:
+• Two years of experience in the following practice areas (research experience preferred):

 • Experimental Analysis of Behavior